nikolaslopes/MyContacts-backend/README.md

 * Open the front-end and back-end folders and run in both: `yarn install`

-* Create the image, run in terminal: `run
+* Create the image, run in terminal: `docker run --name pg -e POSTGRES_USER=root -e POSTGRES_PASSWORD=root -p 5432:5432 -d postgres`

 * Then, run in both terminals: `yarn dev`